pschrempf/ePeg/Exhibition/README.md

                | NEW_MULTI_GAME   = 1    // Request a new multi player game
                | START_NEXT_TRIAL = 2    // Request that the tablet start a new trial
                | TRIAL_FINISHED   = 3    // Let us know that
+               | DISPLAY_READ     = 5    // This is the message sent when the tablet is ready to begin the first trial.
                ]
 action_data :: JSON Object               // Contains additional data about the action }